 What Are Filiform Papillae?

-- Foliate.
-These leaf-shaped papillae are located on the side borders of the tongue and also contain taste buds.
+- Foliate: Located on the side edges of your tongue are these leaf-shaped papillae that also contain taste buds.

 - Circumvallate: The largest papillae also contain taste buds found in the back of the tongue in a v-shape form.

 The filiform papillae aren’t a part of the beloved taste bud bunch.
 Nope.
 But they serve a very significant purpose.
 Your filiform papillae’s function is as a coating mechanism for your tongue.
 They create a rough texture on the surface of the tongue that helps when you're: